 9. Expand you horizons

-A woman may decline an invitation because she thinks the man is not a right partner for her.
-By that bias she limits herself to dancing only with the men she knew well.
+A woman may reject a man because she thinks he is not a suitable dance partner for her.
+Women who hold this bias tend to only dance with men they know well.
 However, this is a big world.
 If you spend money attending an event where a large group of dancers from different places gather, it would be wise to take advantage of the opportunity to dance with as many men you don't know as possible.
 The assumption that someone is not good enough for you is often wrong.
 Most people seek partner among peers.
 If you are good and he wants to dance with you, he likely is not too bad either despite his humble appearance.
-By expanding your horizons, you will experience, learn and enjoy the dance more.
+By expanding your horizons, you will experience, learn and enjoy the dance much more.

 10. Use cabeceo

-Women in this country spend more time on dresses than on cabeceo.
+Women in this country spend more time on dress than on cabeceo.
 While dress works to some degree, you will be more successful if you combine that with cabeceo.
-Cherie Magnus calls cabeceo one of "the most civilized customs" in the milonga, which I agree.
-(See Women's role in Cabeceo.)
+Cherie Magnus calls cabeceo one of "the most civilized customs" in the milonga (see Women's role in Cabeceo), which I agree.
 Women must learn this skill because that is the way, and often the only way, sophisticated tangueros use to invite a woman.
 An experienced tanguero does not oblige you to dance.
 He looks at you from across the room, or walks to where you can see him and gazes at you.
 If you exchange eye contact with him, he will nod at you to invite you.
 If you sit there like a dummy, that shows you are unworthy of his time and he will turn to a more experienced woman.
 Only novice men will force their way to your seat and ask you to dance.
 By using cabeceo, you not only get more dances, but better dances as well.

 11. Be brave

 Dancing with someone better than you can be rewarding, but you need to be brave and take the initiative because chances are that he will not ask.
 Most experienced tangueros use cabeceo to invite a woman, which will not work if you avoid their eyes.
 You should not let the thought that you are not good enough to intimidate you.
 Schopenhauer said, "Man is either vulgar or lonely."
-The better he is, the lonelier he becomes, and he will be happy to dance with you if you are willing.
+The more refined he is, the lonelier he becomes, and he will be happy to dance with you if you are willing.
 Don't be timid because of your lack of experience.
-A good dancer knows how to dance with anyone because tango to him is not a show of skills but an expression of love.
-(See The Four Stages of the Tango Journey.)
+A good dancer knows how to dance with anyone because tango to him is not a show of skills but an expression of love (see The Four Stages of the Tango Journey).
 You will be glad that you made the eye contact with him.

 12. Stare at him longer

 Some women do make eye contact with men, but they make it very briefly in order not to seem like they are begging for a dance.
-Women often think that a subtle cue, such as a quick glance or moving closer, is enough to call a man's attention.
+Women often think that a subtle cue, such as a quick glance, or moving closer, is enough to call a man's attention.
 However, that's not how men think.
 A man needs to see you eye-to-eye for a few seconds to make sure you want to dance with him before he makes a move.
-If you avert your eyes too quickly, he will take that as a rejection.
+If you avoid eye contact with him, or avert your eyes too quickly, he'll take that as a rejection.
 If you want to dance with a man, you need to fix your eyes at him.
-Only if he doesn't act after ten seconds or more should you then turn your eyes away.
-(See Tango Etiquette: Talking, Eye Contact, Clique and Hierarchy.)
+Only if he doesn't act after ten seconds or more should you then turn your eyes away (see Tango Etiquette: Talking, Eye Contact, Clique and Hierarchy).

 13. Be moderate

-In performance tango you need to be as striking as you can, but in social tango you should follow the Golden Mean.
+In a performance you need to be as striking as you can, but in social dancing you should follow the doctrine of the mean (see Social Tango and Performance Tango).
 Our culture encourages individuality and creativity, which is fine if you only need one man to appreciate your uniqueness.
 In the milongas, however, you want to get as many invitations as possible.
 Most men are ordinary folks.
-If your style is too unconventional, if your dance skill is too above average, if your dress is too exotic, if you are too fancy and showy, most men will find that intimidating.
+If your style is too unconventional, if your skills are too above average, if your dress is too exotic, if you are too fancy and showy, most men will find that intimidating.
 The emphasis of social tango is the communication of feelings, not the display of styles.
 A social dancer must balance being yourself and meeting the tastes of most people.
-Good dance skills do not have to be superficial.
-(See Social Tango and Performance Tango.)
+Good dance skills do not have to be showy.

 14. Be a woman

 Men are attracted to women who are feminine, not women who are masculine or gender-neutral.
 If you cut your hair like a man, dress like a man, like to lead, like to dance with women, or wear flat shoes, your chance being invited by men will be limited.
-Some women may think it's cool to imitate men.
-While there may be some guys who like that, most men don't.
+Some women think it's cool to imitate men.
+While there may be few guys who like that, most men don't.
 That's just the nature of being men.
 If you believe you don't have to respect that, that's your choice.
 But if you want to dance with men, then you must assume the feminine role in the partnership.
-Tango is not a showcase for individualism and feminism.
-(See Femininity and Feminism (I).)
+Tango is not a showcase for individualism and feminism (see Femininity and Feminism (I)).

 15. Improve yourself

 Not getting enough invitations is one of the most expressed frustrations among women.
-While men may be a part to blame (See The Age Prejudice in Tango.), I believe women have issues to address also.
-We all need to acknowledge that our cultural heritage such as egoism, liberalism, individualism, feminism, independence and the focus on the self, contributed to the problem.
-(See Tango and Individualism.)
+While men may be a part to blame (see The Age Prejudice in Tango), I believe women have issues to address also.
+We all need to acknowledge that our cultural heritage such as liberalism, individualism, feminism, independence, and the focus on the self, contributed to the problem (see Tango and Individualism).
 Unless we've learned to accept, respect, love and cooperate with each other and developed a culture in our milongas that is different from the culture in which we live, we are not able to fully enjoy tango.
 That's a challenge we as non-Argentinians all have to face.
-(See The Freedom in Tango.)

 August 24, 2015